Terahertz-driven parametric excitation of Raman-active phonons in LaAlO$_{3}$

-In this work, we present evidence of a yet unexplored mechanism for a coherent parametric excitation of low-energy Raman-active phonon in the centrosymmetric lanthanum aluminate, LaAlO${_3}$ (LAO), which makes use of an intense THz electric field.
-So far the excitation of Raman-active modes in solids have been achieved directly via inelastic scattering of light, i.e., Electronic Raman Scattering (ERS) \cite{klein2005ers}, or indirectly via Ionic Raman Scattering (IRS) \cite{maradudin1970ionic, wallis1971ionic, humphreys1972ionic, forst2011nonlinear, khalsa2021ultrafast}, where infrared-active phonons mediate the scattering process that results in the excitation of a Raman-active phonon.
-Here, we demonstrate that an intense terahertz pulse, with central frequency in the range of 1-2 THz, not only has the ability to coherently stimulate the Raman-active $E_g$ phonon at about 1 THz but also generates significant subharmonic spectral components, which are distinct signatures of an underlying parametric-driving mechanism.
+In this work, we present evidence of a yet unexplored mechanism for coherent parametric excitation of a low-energy Raman-active phonon in centrosymmetric lanthanum aluminate, (LaAlO${_3}$), which makes use of an intense THz electric field.
+We demonstrate that an intense terahertz pulse with a central frequency between 1 and 2 THz not only coherently excites the Raman-active E$_g$ phonon at 1.08 THz via ISRS and SFG, but also generates significant subharmonic spectral components, which are distinct signatures of an underlying parametric-driving mechanism.
 This mechanism is based on the absorption of photons through an optical transition involving a pair of acoustic vibrational modes.
-The interaction between the Raman-active and the acoustic modes results in a parametric excitation of the Raman-active phonon, leading to the emergence of dynamical components at subharmonic frequencies.
+The interaction between the Raman-active and acoustic modes results in a parametric excitation of the Raman-active phonon, leading to the emergence of dynamical components at subharmonic frequencies.